What we know about the victims of the Nashville school shooting

 Evelyn was a third-grade student at the Christian elementary school.

+"We cannot believe this has happened.
+Evelyn was a shining light in this world.
+We appreciate all the love and support but ask for space as we grieve."

+A memorial for the victims of the shooting was held at Woodmont Christian Church in Nashville on Monday.

-“I don’t want to be an only child,” her sister, a fifth grader, was quoted as saying by The Tennessean.
+“I don’t want to be an only child,” Dieckhaus’s sister, a fifth grader, said during the service, according to The Tennessean.

 “Our community is heartbroken," a statement from the school said.
 “We are grieving tremendous loss and are in shock coming out of the terror that shattered our school and church.”